pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 ### Step 2: Create the OIDC configuration

-While you can [manually set your credentials as secrets](/docs/esc-cli/commands/esc_env_set/) in your Pulumi ESC environment files, it isn’t a recommended best practice to create or maintain long-lived credentials for your cloud environments.
-A more secure and efficient alternative is to leverage yet another great feature of Pulumi ESC: dynamic credentials.
+Pulumi ESC offers you the ability to [manually set your credentials as secrets](/docs/esc-cli/commands/esc_env_set/) in your Pulumi ESC environment files.
+When it comes to something like OpenID Connect (OIDC) configuration, a more secure and efficient alternative is to leverage yet another great feature of Pulumi ESC: dynamic credentials.

-Pulumi ESC can dynamically generate credentials on your behalf each time you need to interact with your AWS environments.
+This service can dynamically generate credentials on your behalf each time you need to interact with your AWS environments.
 To do so, you'll need to [configure OpenID Connect (OIDC) between Pulumi and AWS](/docs/pulumi-cloud/esc/providers/#setting-up-oidc).
 On the AWS side, there are two resources you'll need to create:

 - An IAM OIDC provider
 - An IAM Role